Red Bull GmbH: Marketing

 Initially, Red Bull distributed free cases of the drink to college students in an attempt at viral advertising.
 This strategy was wildly successful, resulting in the rapid proliferation of sales.
 Red Bull has since become known for its sleek marketing targeted at young urban professionals through various sports and entertainment-based advertising campaigns.

-Since 1992, Red Bull is known for making a series of animated commercials under the slogan "Red Bull gives you wings", featuring squint-eyed large-nosed characters who grow a pair of wings after drinking the product.
+Since 1992, Red Bull is known for making a series of animated commercials under the slogan "Red Bull gives you wiiings", featuring squint-eyed large-nosed characters who grow a pair of wings after drinking the product.
 To this day, the campaign has been broadcast in over 170 countries worldwide.
 The commercials were directed by artists Tibor Hernádi and Horst Sambo with the collaboration of Johannes Kastner, the owner of German-based agency Kastner & Partners.

 Red Bull uses music and video games, and has enlisted celebrities, such as American rapper Eminem (sponsoring the Red Bull "EmSee Battle Rap championships").
 It hosts events such as art shows and the "Red Bull Flugtag" (German for "flight day" or "flying day").